 8.RI.2 Determine a central idea of a text and analyze its development over the course of the text, including its relationship to supporting ideas; students will provide an objective summary of the text.

-8.RI.3 Analyze how a text makes conections among and istinctions between individuals, ideas, or events.
+8.RI.3 Analyze how a text makes connections among and distinctions between individuals, ideas, or events.

-8.RI.6 Determine an author's point of view, perspective and/or purpose in a text and analyze how the author ackowledges and responds to conflicting evidence or viewpoints.
+8.RI.6 Determine an author's point of view, perspective and/or purpose in a text and analyze how the author acknowledges and responds to conflicting evidence or viewpoints.

 8.SL.2Analyze the purpose of information presented in diverse media and formats and evaluate motives behind its presentation.